pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 3 directories, 6 files
 ```
-- If you are going to run the install from Linux use the following commands to update your system trust.
+- Use the following commands to update your system trust.

 ```
 $ sudo cp certs/lin/* /etc/pki/ca-trust/source/anchors